-When you use Faithlife Equip, you can set up subgroups for parents in your church who have kids at home.
+When you use Servant Keeper, you can set up groups for parents in your church who have kids at home.
 Or if you prefer, you can send segmented communications to parents with kids under 18.
-Here’s how to send a segmented communication.

 4. Equip them with biblical content

 Do a quick exercise with me for a moment.
 Count up a rough estimate of the time you (and your kids) spend watching TV or reading books in a week.
 Then, estimate how much time in a week you and your family spend at church, reading the Bible or other Christian books, or watching edifying TV.
 Is it about the same for families in your church?

 Now, I don’t want you to feel guilty.
 I’m as bad about losing track of time on entertainment as anyone.
 But when we recognize how much more time we spend on secular entertainment than the things of God, we realize just what’s forming us.

 If you spend 5 hours a day in front of a screen1 and 15 minutes in worship or Scripture, is it any wonder that God’s voice seems quieter than all the other noise?